mmistakes/minimal-mistakes/_pages/access.md

 Access to the quantum computing resources goes through the LUMI supercomputer environment.

-The pilot phase for access will open very soon!
+The first quantum calculations on the Helmi quantum computer through LUMI have been run, and the pilot phase for general access will open very soon!

 ### Access to LUMI